techidaily/site-youtube-tips/source/_posts/approved-earning-in-the-limelight-without-ads-a-comprehensive-guide-to-youtube-income.md

 ## **What is the YouTube Partner Program (YPP)?**

-[YPP enables YouTubers to make money from an advertisement](https://www.filmora.io/community-blog/youtube-monetization---the-ultimate-guide-to-ad-revenue-422.html)that appears before or during their videos.
+[YPP enables YouTubers to make money from an advertisement](https://www.filmora.io/community-blog/youtube-monetization---the-ultimate-guide-to-ad-revenue-422.html) that appears before or during their videos.

 ## **How Much Money Can YouTubers Make from Ads?**